Defensive Driving in Texas

 - You were not driving a commercial vehicle when you received the traffic ticket.

-- You haven't taken a defensive driving course in Texas in the last 12-18 months (this may vary).
+- You haven't taken a court-ordered defensive driving course in Texas in the 12 months prior to receiving your ticket.

 - You have a valid Texas driver's license.

 - Speeding at 25 MPH or more over the posted speed limit.

 - Failing to stay and provide your information and assistance after your involvement in an accident.

 - For a violation within a construction zone with workers present.

 Dismissing a ticket will also prevent your car insurance rates from increasing as a result of your citation and you'll remove points from your driving record.
 Check with the Texas DMV to check how many times you can complete this course to dismiss a traffic ticket.